Scams >> Scam And Its Types >> Cure-All Products Scams

 • The miracle cure is suggested after a condition is diagnosed using a survey conducted on the internet.

-• Testimonials on their websites are from customers who do not exist or have never actually bought the product.
+Testimonials on their websites are from customers who do not exist or have never actually purchased the product.

-• They offer money back guarantee without any risk.
+They offer a money-back guarantee without any risk.

-• Promotion of the product will be focused on certain ingredient that supposedly have mystical properties.
+Promotion of the product focuses on a certain ingredient that supposedly has mystical properties.

-• The treatment claims to be effective against a very wide range of ailments, but there is no scientific evidence to back up the claim that the miracle cure actually works.
+The treatment claims to be effective against a very wide range of ailments, but there is no scientific evidence to support the claim that the miracle cure actually works.

-• Scammers often use statements like "The pharmaceutical industry and Government are trying to hide information about a miracle cure" to pull off their attention from common sense product related questions.
+Scammers often use statements like "The pharmaceutical industry and government are trying to hide information about a miracle cure" to divert attention from logical, product-related questions.
 Needless to say, these statements are untrue and unfounded.

-• To enable the customer to react instantly, they add "limited period" offer.
+To prompt customers to act quickly, they add a "limited period" offer.

 cure all product scam